Game audio resources to start with

-On a regular base, designers and students question where to find general resources on game audio.
 There are some websites that provide links to articles, papers and other valuable resources that are useful to start with.
 The list below isn’t meant to be complete and is aimed at helping you to start with finding references.
 Useful suggestions are welcome at all times, preferably in a comment below.

 General websites:

-- Audio Features at Gamasutra featured articles
+- Audio Features at Gamasutra featured articles.

-- Gamesound.com articles on game audio
+- Gamesound.com articles on game audio.

-- Game audio section at Filmsound.org articles
+- Game audio section at Filmsound.org articles.

 - Music4games features: features on game music, primarily behind-the-scenes, interviews and post mortems with notorious game composers.

-- Resources at AudioGames.net: Although the primary concern of this website is audio games, other sources on game audio are mentioned
+- Resources at AudioGames.net: Although the primary concern of this website is audio games, other sources on game audio are mentioned.

 - Articles on filmsound.org

-- Audio resources by Nick Koumentakis
+- Audio resources by Nick Koumentakis.

 Publications by academics and designers: